atedstone/gnssice/README.md

 # Reduce site sigmas in cmd file then continue
 process_dgps.py rusb lev5 2021 130 242

-# Post-process
+# Post-process the batch of data you just processed.
 conc_daily_geod.py rusb lev5 2021 129 242
 # Run next line only if no origin.csv file:
 calculate_local_origin.py lev5 lev5_rusb_2021_129_242_GEOD.parquet
+# Calculate velocities of this batch of data...
 gnss_disp_vel.py lev5 lev5_rusb_2021_129_242_GEOD.parquet
+# ...Or 'add' them onto an existing dataset.
+gnss_disp_vel.py lev5  -f ...
 ```

 ## Strategy for multi-year field campaigns

-This workflow treats each batch of data separately.
-There is no need to recompute velocities for the entire time series each time more data are acquired and processed.
+This workflow treats data in batches.

+A batch of data corresponds to a specific base-rover combination over a specific time frame.
 Batches of data cannot span multiple years.
 So, if collecting data only once a year e.g. in springtime, the processing needs to be split into two batches separated by the change in year.

+So, in the simple case of collecting data once a year and processing using the same base-rover combination, there will be two data batches:

+1. rover_base_year1_startDOY_endDOY
+2. rover_base_year2_startDOY_endDOY

+However, if a different base station needs to be used for certain periods, there will be multiple batches, e.g.

+1. rover_bas1_year1_100_200
+2. rover_bas2_year1_200_365
+3. rover_bas1_year2_0_100

 ## Summary of file types